sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 We're going to use the Numpy package for most of our work here, but we need a couple of other packages as well.
 We're going to use the skimage package to read in our image, and we're also going to use a package called matplotlib to display our image as we manipulate it.
 So, we need to import those.

 First thing we need to do is import the jpg image.
 For this we will use the skimage io function imread.
-Then we'll have a look at what we have within python.
+Then we'll have a look at what we have within Python.

 ```ruby
 import numpy as np